fusionjs/fusionjs.github.io/documentation/docs/getting-started/index.md

 Here are the features you'll find in Fusion.js:

-* server side rendering and async rendering
+- server side rendering and async rendering
-* ES2017 and JSX support out of the box
+- ES2017 and JSX support out of the box
-* hot module reloading in development mode
+- hot module reloading in development mode
-* bundle splitting
+- bundle splitting
-* universal rendering (run the same code in the server and the browser)
+- universal rendering (run the same code in the server and the browser)
-* server-side development via Koa.js
+- server-side development via Koa.js
-* plugin-based architecture (so you only include what you need in your browser bundles)
+- plugin-based architecture (so you only include what you need in your browser bundles)
-* a curated set of plugins for data fetching, styling, etc maintained by the Fusion.js team
+- a curated set of plugins for data fetching, styling, etc. maintained by the Fusion.js team
-* plugins for error logging, security, etc.
+- plugins for error logging, security, etc.
-* bundle analysis tooling
+- bundle analysis tooling

 If you want to know how Fusion.js compares to similar projects, see the [framework comparison page](framework-comparison.md).